The truth about weight gain during menopause

 - Heightened stress: Due to factors such as economic uncertainty, middle-age adults nowadays experience more stressful days than their 1990s counterparts did, according to a study published in American Psychologist in 2020 (and conducted before the pandemic hit, we should note).
 Other research has found a positive correlation between levels of the stress hormone cortisol and body fat.
 Cortisol may also raise levels of the hormone ghrelin, which stokes appetite and can set off cravings for energy-dense foods.

-- Being less active: According to the CDC, one in four of all U.S. adults over 50 do not engage in any form of exercise, a percentage that rises with age.
-Multiple factors likely contribute to this trend—everything from busy schedules to the presence of other health issues.
+- Being less active: Activity levels tend to reduce as we get older.
+Multiple factors likely contribute to this trend: everything from busy schedules to the presence of other health issues.

 6 tips for managing weight after menopause